Flatulence (Passing Gas)

 - Eggs.

-There are over the counter medications, such as simethicone, that can be used to help manage gas.
+There are over the counter medications, such as simethicone, that can be used to help with your gas.
 Ask your provider which one is right for you.
-If intestinal gas is causing you cramping, bloating or pain, or you are having other digestive symptoms, such as new onset of constipation, "pencil-shaped" stools or blood in stool, contact your care provider.
+If intestinal gas is causing you cramping, bloating or pain, or you are having other symptoms, such as new onset of constipation, "pencil-shaped" stools or blood in stool, call your care provider.